Stochastic port--Hamiltonian systems

 \subsection{Interconnection of Stochastic port-Hamiltonian systems}

-The present Section is devoted to a key aspects of deterministic PHS that will be proved to hold also for stochastic PHS, that is the composition of $N$ Dirac structure is again a Dirac structure.
-We will start, following \cite{VdSPH}, showing that the composition of two Dirac structures is again a Dirac structure; clearly this immediately generalize by induction to the fact the composition of $N$ Dirac structures is again a Dirac structure.
+The present Section is devoted to prove that the composition of $N$ Dirac structures is again a Dirac structure.
+We will start showing that the composition of two Dirac structures is again a Dirac structure; clearly this immediately generalize by induction to the fact the composition of $N$ Dirac structures is again a Dirac structure.